Liouvillian solutions for second order linear differential equations with Laurent polynomial coefficient: Asymptotic iteration method for auxiliary equations

 Therefore, the coefficients of $\Delta_d\left(-s_\infty A(x) - \frac{1}{x}, -s_\infty A'(x)+B(x)+s_\infty\frac{2A(x)-a}{x} \right)$ are regular functions in $\mathbb M_{(1,2p)}$ and, together with equation $\pm b_{p-1} = 2d + p + 2$, determine the spectral variety $\mathbb S_{(1,2p)}^{(d\pm)}$. \end{remark}

-Now, we apply the asymptotic iteration method to equation \eqref{aux2} in order to give necessary and sufficient conditions for the existence of a polynomial solution of degree $d$.
-Given $L(x) \in \mathbb M_{(2,2p)}$ we consider its decomposition as in equation \eqref{Q_decomp_2}.
+Now, we apply the asymptotic iteration method to Eq. \eqref{aux2} in order to give necessary and sufficient conditions for the existence of a polynomial solution of degree $d$.
+Given $L(x) \in \mathbb M_{(2,2p)}$ we consider its decomposition as in Eq. \eqref{Q_decomp_2}.

 \begin{proposition} $L(x) \in \mathbb B_{(2,2p)}^{(d \pm)}$, with $s_\infty = \pm 1$, if and only if, \begin{itemize} \item[(a)] $s_\infty b_{p-1} = 2d + s_0\sqrt{1+4b} + p + 1$ (this determines the choice of the square root, that is, the sign $s_0$, and therefore $\lambda$). \item[(b)] $\Delta_d\left(-s_\infty A(x) - \frac{\lambda}{x}, -s_\infty A'(x)+B(x)-\frac{2s_\infty\lambda A(x)-a}{x} \right) \in \mathbb C[x,x^{-1}]$ vanishes. \end{itemize} \end{proposition}